 The danger to recruitment agencies

 As an industry associated closely with temporary labour, it’s important that you are aware of the dangers that mini umbrella companies can bring to your supply chain.
-Having a mini umbrella company in your supply chain comes with a handful of consequences; one of which being the potential for huge reputational and financial damage to your business.

 As a recruitment agency, it’s important to maintain great relationships with candidates and of course, a well-paid candidate is a happy candidate.
 It might be tempting to offer a mini umbrella service with the promise of inflated rates and reduced tax payments, but it’s important to be aware that if caught using a non-compliant service in your supply chain, your workers will be left disappointed when they fail to receive what they believe they are entitled too.